OldManUmby/DND.SRD.Wiki/pages/01.home/default.md

 ---
-title: 'D&D SRD 5.1'
+title: Welcome!
 body_classes: 'title-center title-h1h2'
 ---

-# Say Hello to Grav!
+# D&D SRD 5.1
-## installation successful...
+## Dungeons & Dragons 5th Edition System Reference Document (SRD) v5.1

 Congratulations!
 You have installed the **Base Grav Package** that provides a **simple page** and the default **Quark** theme to get you started.